1. What is the Mental Health Facilitator (MHF) program’s connection to NBCC?

 6. Will I be able to call myself an MHF after I complete the training?

-"MHF” is only an abbreviation for “Mental Health Facilitator.”
+"MHF” is an abbreviation for “Mental Health Facilitator.”
 It is not a professional designation, such as a professional license or certification.
-While it is OK to refer to yourself as an MHF in conversation, it is not acceptable to include the letters after your name.
+While it is OK to refer to yourself informally as an MHF, it is not acceptable to include the letters after your name.

-7. What can an MHF do for the community?
+7. What can MHFs do for the community?

 Mental health is one of the most neglected aspects of health care.
-An individual with MHF training can complement existing resources in a community by helping anyone who appears to have a mental health-related problem.
-They also can use their knowledge of community resources for referral purposes.
+Individuals with MHF training complement existing resources in a community by helping anyone who appears to have a mental health–related problem.
+They can also use their knowledge of community resources for referral purposes and to advocate for others.

 8. The MHF training looks similar to more advanced mental health training, such as counseling.
 How is it different?

-The MHF training introduces basic mental health concepts to trainees.
-It does not have the breadth and depth of more advanced mental health training, including that which leads to an academic degree, professional certification or license to practice.
+The MHF training introduces basic mental health concepts and helping skills to trainees.
+It does not have the breadth or depth of more advanced mental health training, such as that which leads to an academic degree, professional certification or license to practice.

 9. Can MHFs compete with other mental health providers?

-They do not compete with other mental health providers.
-They will complement existing resources and, when needed, refer individuals to mental health providers
+MHFs do not compete with other mental health providers.
+They complement existing resources and refer individuals to mental health providers as appropriate.
+Referral skills training is part of all MHF curricula.

 10. Will I need additional training?